 Try out various Drupal Console's code scaffolding commands in the following tutorials:

 - Create a Settings Form with a Module

 - Define a New Plugin Type

 Drupal Console allows you to interact with your Drupal installation, from rebuilding caches, to listing routes, services, and modules, and interacting with the configuration management.

 One of our favorite features is that Drupal Console will create lists of things like plugin types, events, and services available.
 Because it's being used in the context of your specific installation, that list will include options provided by any contributed modules not just Drupal core.
 This means the documentation provided by Drupal Console in the context of your site will be a bit more complete than what you might find online.

-Drupal Console helps you learn Drupal 8.
+Drupal Console helps you learn to develop applications with Drupal.
 In addition to generating complex code, you can increase the verbosity of the code comments, to better understand the generated code and how to build on it, by using the

 You can also use Drupal Console to explore the inner workings of your current installation using the